 Easterseals MORC encourages people to actively participate in their treatment process.
-We provide automated telephone reminders of upcoming scheduled appointments.
-If you are unable to make an appointment, please call us at least 24 hours, or a full business day, ahead of time to cancel or reschedule.
+Automated telephone reminders of upcoming scheduled appointments are provided.
+If the individual/family are unable to make an appointment, they are encouraged to call at least 24 hours or a full business day ahead of time to cancel or reschedule.